If you have no prior knowledge about trademark registration or anything to do with the trademarking process, you’re in the right place!

 - Generic words, phrases, and symbols: Think about the classic heart shape or words like “love.”
 These can never be trademarked as they’re just too prevalent already.

-- Symbols or insignias associated with the U.S. government: For instance, you could never try to trademark a symbol associated with the U.S. Military.
+- Symbols or insignias associated with the U.S. government: For instance, you could never try to trademark a symbol associated with the U.S. Military or U.S. Customs.

 - Disparaging or vulgar words/phrases: You also can’t trademark words or symbols that could be perceived as scandalous, immoral, or deceptive, like a logo that mimics symbols used in healthcare for a non-professional company.